kubeshop/botkube-docs/docs/configuration/source/kubernetes.md

 You can configure recommendations related to Kubernetes resources.
 Currently, Kubernetes source plugin can send recommendation about 2 resources: `Pods` and `Ingresses`.

+Recommendations respect other constraints, so you can configure recommendations for all resources or only for a subset of resources with eg. [namespaces](#namespaces) or [resource name](#resource-name).

 **Example**

 In order to send recommendation for the Pods that have containers with `latest` tag or the Pods without labels, use the following configuration.